emdelponte/paper-white-mold-meta-analysis/index.md

-# Meta-analysis of relationships in soybean white mould
+# Meta-analysis of relationships in soybean white mold

 Last update: 9/29/2016
 <style>